hakareem/database/06_design_create/recipe/accounts_recipe.md

   added_account.email_address # "Lixies@gamail.com"
   added_account.username # "Lop"

-  # deletes an artist from the list
+  # deletes an account from the list
    repo = AccountRepository.new
    the_account = repo.find(1)